composepack/composepack/README.md

 brew install composepack
 ```

-Note: once accepted to homebrew-core, `brew install composepack` will work without a tap.
+Note: once accepted to homebrew-core, `brew install composepack` will work without a tap on macOS and Linux.

 ### macOS / Linux (curl)